FahadBinHussain/messenger-utils/README.md

      alt="Wakapi Time Tracking"
      title="Spent more than that amount of time spent on this project">

-A userscript that allows you to save draft messages for specific Facebook Messenger chat threads and send them later.
+A userscript that allows you to save draft messages, including images, for specific Facebook Messenger chat threads and send them later.
 This works like a personal note system that's contextual to each chat conversation.

 ## Features